 - The last major thought was that some athletes may be able to build enough strength through kipping first and working on strict later.
-The thought with this is that muscle adaptation occurs through the kip and some have seen improvements with their strict abilities while just working on the kip.
+The idea behind this is that muscle adaptation occurs through the kip, and some athletes have seen improvements with their strict abilities while just working on the kip.
 “It may be the case for some that full range of motion kipping pull ups done at high reps CAN cause the lats and biceps to adapt more aggressively than strict alone.”

 Coaches’ Thoughts on Those Who May Not Be Ready